-Mark’s Gospel describes the growing numbers following Jesus in Galilee as he begins his ministry, listening to him and amazed at the works he does.
-But there are also growing numbers who find him hard to understand, the gospel says.
+Mark’s Gospel describes growing numbers following Jesus in Galilee as he begins his ministry, but growing numbers also find him hard to understand, the gospel says.

-Besides the leading elite and people from his hometown, ordinary people begin to distance themselves.
-They seem to be the people in Mark’s Gospel today who question him “Why do the disciples of John and the disciples of the Pharisees fast, but your disciples do not fast?”
-(Mark 2, 18-22) Not only Jewish leaders and scholars, not only his own family and his hometown, but many ordinary people of Galilee found him too much for them.
+Besides the leading elite and people from his hometown, ordinary people begin to distance themselves too.
+They may be the people in Mark’s Gospel today who question him “Why do the disciples of John and the disciples of the Pharisees fast, but your disciples do not fast?”
+(Mark 2, 18-22) Not only Jewish leaders and scholars, not only his own family and his hometown, but ordinary people of Galilee find him too much for them.

 Jesus brought change, radical change, and change can be hard to accept.
 Many who heard him weren’t ready for new wine, they preferred the old.

 Commentators describe Mark’s gospel as a Passion Narrative with a prelude.
-In other words, the early stories in Mark’s gospel announce the last story of his Passion and Death and Resurrection.
+In other words, Mark’s early stories announce the story of his Passion and Death and Resurrection.
 Jesus dies alone, forsaken by many ordinary people who flocked to him at first.

-Commentators also see Mark’s gospel written to help the Christians of Rome who suffered a brutal, surprising persecution by Nero in the mid 60s.
+Commentators also see Mark’s gospel written to help the Christians of Rome facing a surprising brutal persecution by Nero in the mid 60s.
 Rome usually singled out Christian leaders in times of persecution, but this persecution seemed to strike at ordinary Christians as well.
 The senseless, arbitrary persecution left Rome’s Christians confused and wondering what this all meant.
-Mark’s account reminds them that all who follow Jesus must follow him, without always understanding.
+Mark’s account reminds his followers they must follow him without always understanding.

 Confusion and lack of understanding are part of our world today, aren’t they?
 We are living in a time of rapid changes.
 For many, the old wine, the “old days” are better.

 The Cross of Jesus may not come as hard wood and nails.
-As in Mark’s Gospel, it can come in the form confusion and lack of understanding.
+As in Mark’s Gospel, it can come in confusion and lack of understanding.
 A Cross hard to bear.